SAP/cloud-security-services-integration-library/spring-security/README.md

 ```
 ... finally configure Spring's resource server with an instance of this custom converter.

-### Map properties to VCAP_SERVCIES
+### Map properties to VCAP_SERVICES
-In order to map the `VCAP_SERVICES` credentials to your application got to `application.xml` and provide the following configuration:
+In order to map the `VCAP_SERVICES` credentials to your application go to `application.xml` and provide the following configuration:
 ```yaml
 xsuaa:
   xsappname: ${vcap.services.<xsuaa service instance name>.credentials.xsappname}